rubatopy/rubato/docs/source/tutorials/platformer/step1.rst

     from rubato import *

-This will allow to access the entire Rubato library by just typing the name
+This will allow to access the entire rubato library by just typing the name

 Next we need to initialize rubato: